 Getting Well

-#personal #mental health
+in diary#personal #mental health

 I have struggled with mental wellness most of my life.
 I think the first time I realized that I wasn’t like other kids must have been Kindergarten.
 I seemed to be more sensitive than other kids and was plagued with self-doubt.
 I also seemed to have stronger emotional swings, mostly towards anger and sadness.
 What I didn’t realize then is that other kids didn’t have the same chaos at home.
 I was different because my environment was different, and I adapted to survive it.